KauzClay/docs-tap/upgrading.hbs.md

 - v1.10.1
 - v1.9.1
-- v1.8.x long term support release
+- v1.8.x long-term support release

 ## <a id="add-new-package-repo"></a> Update the package repository